kubernetes-study-guide/Kubernetes-Study-Guide/32a_resource_quotas/README.md

 Note: If you exec into your containers, and then run `top` or `free -m`.
 Then you'll only see your worker node's cpu and ram.
 That's becuase these limits are applied to your pods externally by kubernetes.

-## Namespace Quota
+## ResourceQuota

-It's best practice to always specify pod requests+limits for the optimal running of your kube cluster.
-You can force all pod definitions to require limit+requests settings, so that if they are omitted then kubernetes will throw error message.
-That's done by creating a ResourceQuota object.
-A resource quota is somethig that gets applied at the namespace level:
+It's best practice to always specify pod requests+limits in your pod specs for the optimal running of your kube cluster.
+In fact you can force all pod definitions to require limit+requests settings to be explicitly set, so that if they are omitted then kubernetes will throw error messages.
+That's done by creating a **ResourceQuota** object.
+A resource quota set the limits at the namespace level:

 ```yaml